geluso/react-router-dom-intro/react-router-intro.md

 only care about what comes after the domain name.

 Our routes say that if someone goes to `ourdomain.com/` they will see our homepage with welcome text.
-The content of this page will all be defined in it's own component in a file called `home.js`.
+The content of this page will all be defined in its own component in a file called `home.js`.
 If someone navigates to the URL `ourdomain.com/contact` then they'll see content with the business address, a phone number and an email.
 All of this content will be defined in a component